-- 14.1 The Public Services (Social Value) Act requires people who commission public services to think about how they can also secure wider social, economic, and environmental benefits. - 14.2 Before starting a procurement process, the Officer should think about whether the services they are going to buy, or the way they are going to buy them, could secure these benefits for their area or stakeholders. - 14.3 The Council must consider, in the form of a Social Value appraisal whilst recognising the principal of proportionality; - a) how what is proposed to be procured might improve the economic, social, and environmental well-being of the relevant area, and - b) how, in conducting the process of procurement, it might act with a view to securing that improvement. - 14.4 The Officer must consult Welland Procurement for advice on specifying requirements under Social Value, and how to evaluate tenders against these requirements.
+- 14.1 The Public Services (Social Value) Act requires people who commission public services to think about how they can also secure wider social, economic and environmental benefits. - 14.2 Before starting a procurement process, the Officer should think about whether the services they are going to buy, or the way they are going to buy them, could secure these benefits for their area or stakeholders. - 14.3 When considering this potential improvement, only what is relevant to the particular procurement should be taken into account, as well as whether or not it is proportionate. - 14.4 The Officer must consult Welland Procurement for advice on specifying requirements under Social Value, and how to evaluate tenders against these requirements.